mockoon/mockoon.com/content/tutorials/simulate-webhooks-and-callbacks.md

 The first step is to **create a new [data bucket](/docs/latest/data-buckets/overview/)** to store the orders.
 A data bucket is like a **simple JSON database** that can be used to store and share data between endpoints.

-Go to the "Data" view, click on the "Add new data bucket" button, and name it "orders":
+Go to the "Data" view, click on the "Add data" button, and name it "orders":

 ![new data bucket named orders{1077x190}](/images/tutorials/simulate-webhooks-and-callbacks/new-orders-data-bucket.png)

-You can keep the default content of the data bucket (an ampty array `[]`).
+You can keep the default content of the data bucket (an empty array `[]`).

 ## 2. Create a new "order" endpoint